akiwarheit/RNPokeDex/README.md

 A PokeDex app built using React Native & Typescript.

 The purpose of this small exercise is to setup a project using commonly used libraries.
-At some point this will become a framework (?).
+At some point this will become a framework (extracting the `Components` to a separate repo/library).

 The tech stack: